5 Best iPad Apps for Technical Drawing

 - Add measurements

-Hey, we’re in 2020, so if anybody wants to do this with an outdated iPad and their fingers, I’m sure there is other information out there …
+So, if anybody wants to do this with an outdated iPad and their fingers, I’m sure there is other information out there.

 There are a few really good apps that came out with the iPad Pro that have changed the tooling of people doing illustration and drawing work.